initc3/ic3-website/content/events/eth-bootcamp/Blockchain-camp2020.md

 </div>

-IC3 conducted our fifth immersive weeklong coding and learning experience in Cryptocurrencies, Blockchains, and Smart Contracts with world-leading professors, open source architacts, developers, and students.
+IC3 conducted our fifth immersive weeklong coding and learning experience in Cryptocurrencies, Blockchains, and Smart Contracts with world-leading professors, open source architects, developers, and students.
 This year we met virtually.